barbagroup/AeroPython/README.md

-## Computational Hydrodynamics with iPython Notebooks
+## Marine Hydrodynamics with iPython Notebooks

 The materials are distributed publicly and openly under a Creative Commons Attribution license, [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)